CS Master's Program Handbook

 Transferring Courses From Other Institutions

 Brown’s School of Professional Studies allows at most one course taken elsewhere to be transferred to Brown to be used towards your Master’s requirements.
 This course must have been taken after you received your bachelor’s degree and must not have been used towards any other degree.
 The course should be a four-credit course taken in the semester system (as opposed to a three-credit course or a course taken in the quarter system).
 If, for example, you’ve taken two three-credit courses in the semester system, or two or more courses in the quarter system, they might be combinable into something equivalent to a Brown course.
 It’s also important that the course (or combined courses) cover the same material as one of our courses (and thus replace that course).
-If you think you have a course (or courses) that qualifies please contact the Director of Graduate Studies (Master’s).
+If you think you have a course (or courses) that qualifies please contact the program Director of Graduate Studies (DGS).
 You must receive a B or higher for a course to be considered for transfer credit.

 Please note that 5th-year Master’s students may not use transfer courses to satisfy degree requirements.